 Contract revenues from research and development arrangements are recognized based on the performance requirements of the contracts.
-Revenues from achievement of milestones are recognized when the funding party agrees that the scientific or clinical results stipulated in the agreement have been met.
+Revenues from achievement of milestones are recognized when the funding party agrees that the scientific, regulatory or clinical results stipulated in the agreement have been met.
 Deferred revenue arises principally due to timing of cash payments received under research and development contracts.

 Our collaborative, humanization and patent licensing agreements with third parties provide for the payment of royalties to us based on net sales of the licensed product under the agreement.
-The agreements generally provide for royalty payments to us following completion of each calendar quarter or semi-annual period and royalty revenue is recognized when royalty reports are received from the third party.
+The agreements generally provide for royalty payments to us following completion of each calendar quarter or semi-annual period and royalty revenue is recognized in the quarter in which royalty reports are received by us from the third party.
+As a result of this policy and the seasonality of certain royalty revenues, our revenues in any period may not be predictive of revenues in any subsequent period.
 Non-refundable signing and licensing fees under collaborative and humanization agreements are recognized over the period in which performance obligations are achieved.
-Non-refundable signing and licensing fees under patent rights and patent licensing agreements are recognized as revenue when there are no future performance obligations remaining with respect to such fees.
+Non-refundable signing and licensing fees under patent rights and patent licensing agreements are recognized when there are no future performance obligations remaining with respect to such fees.
+Maintenance fees are recognized when received or when collection is assured.